Campus Trans Resources

 After your new preferred name and/or primary name are in place, you may request a change in your University Username from the Help Desk of the Division of Information Technology.
 You use your username to logon to various secure university web sites.
 This will also change your official University email address.
 They must first check on the availability of your desired username, and upon finding one available, they will make the change which will automatically propagate throughout the University's systems.
 This typically takes a day or two for all systems to update.
 All email is preserved, but you will lose your previous email address.
 There is no forwarding ability, so any email sent to your former email address will be lost.

-Currently, a clearly stated policy on changing your sex/gender marker in student records is under development.
 Your sex/gender marker does not appear on ID cards or transcripts, but might be seen by personnel in various databases.
-Please see Luke Jensen at firstname.lastname@example.org if you would like to make that change.
+Please see Luke Jensen at firstname.lastname@example.org if you would like to change what appears in your student record.
 You will be required to provide a government issued document (passport, driver's license, etc.) with the corrected gender, or documentation from either a medical health care provider or a licensed mental health care provider.
 Please note that the only options available at this time are female and male.

 During the summer 2013, a survey of restrooms known or thought to be gender inclusive was done.
 The results of this survey are found in this spreadsheet organized alphabetically by building name.
 See UMD Gender Neutral Restroom List.
 Some may continue to find this information useful, but there will be no attempt to update this spreadsheet.
 The map maintained by Facilities Management should have the most up to date information.

 Campus policy for all new buildings and major renovations now call for the inclusion of single-use general restrooms.
 For existing structures, Facilities Management will consider converting gendered single-use restrooms into general use restrooms when requested.